 fit very well with the simplified narrative that all fanatical Football fans are right-wing sympathisers.
 This is a rather unfair portrayal of Dynamo Dresden supporters as a collective.
 Fan initiatives are numerous and bold in promoting the message of tolerance, diversity, acceptance and above all progress on the terraces at the Glücksgas Stadion.
 While fans of rival teams continuously elect to vilify fans of Dynamo Dresden, doing so on the basis of a projected far-right ideology just doesn’t match up to the reality.

 However, in truth the club has never been apolitical, for right or for wrong.
 Manipulation of Football in Communist East Germany for political gain is very well documented.
 Totalitarian regimes the world over have always used sport as a means of self-promotion to convey success and strength.
+Under Communism teams were often (but not always) linked to one of the national industries with players officially being amateur.
+You could never call the system “sponsorship”, but a nationalised trade did provide resources and the team did represent the trade, critically acting as a sporting medium for the disputes and tensions seen between trade and state.
+The idea of the state exercising absolute control over all economic activity in the communist world is something of a myth; each body did indeed struggle against the central party and powers for their own interests.
 In communist Eurasia, the central intelligence services and / or secret police would back a team, almost always exclusively with the moniker ‘Dynamo / Dinamo‘.
-Under communism teams were often (but not always) linked to one of the national industries with players officially being amateur.
-You could never call the system “sponsorship”, but a public industrial unit did provide resources and the team did represent the unit, critically acting as a sporting medium for the disputes and tensions seen between industry and state.
-The idea of the state exercising absolute control over all economic activity is something of a myth; each body did indeed struggle against the central party and powers for their own interests.
-In the GDR, the Stasi also required a team to succeed in its goals of restoring faith and winning public support.
+And in the GDR, the Stasi also needed a successful team to back to win public support and approval.

 That team was SG Dynamo Dresden, formed in 1953, but over time the ruling Sozialistische Einheitspartei Deutschlands felt the most successful state-backed team should naturally be based in the capital, Berlin.
 In 1964, Dynamo Dresden were forcibly relocated by the SED to East Berlin midway through the season, initially with the name SFC Dynamo, later changed to BFC Dynamo.
 Fans of the original Dynamo Dresden were distraught.
 The largest spectating crowds in East Germany had been relieved of their team with little explanation.
-They built their team back, installing the same original name and coming back to greatness during the 70s and 80s, although without ever having an equal playing field on which to compete fairly against the heavily favoured and resource endowed BFC Dynamo Berlin.
+They built their team back, installing the same original name and returning to greatness during the 70’s and 80’s, although without ever having an equal playing field on which to compete against the heavily favoured and resource endowed BFC Dynamo Berlin.

 The rivalry between Germany’s two Dynamos exists to this day.
 In 2018, it is Dynamo Dresden who are laughing last.
 BFC continue to fade into obscurity, while Dynamo Dresden remain one of the most supported club in Germany, a feat made all the more impressive given the relatively poor Football played in Dresden.
-Dynamo Dresden fans are conscious of the former relationship that their professional Football team had with the Stasi, but their domestic image has changed dramatically over the last three decades, largely thanks to fan behaviour and association with contemporary Sachsener society.
+Dynamo Dresden fans are conscious of the former relationship that their professional Football team had with the Stasi, but their domestic image has changed dramatically over the last three decades, largely thanks to fan behaviour.
 Whether that current image is a good one or not is for you to decide.